MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop6-repairaction.md

 ## Description
 Specifies an installer file (.exe or .msi) that is run when the user selects the repair or reset options in the Settings page for your desktop application.
+This element is currently intended to be used only by desktop PC games that are packaged in an MSIXVC container.

 ## Element Hierarchy
 <dl>